How Does the Sex Offender Registry Work in Pennsylvania?

 If you need help understanding how Pennsylvania’s sex offender registry works, the team at Rubin, Glickman, Steinberg & Gifford, P.C. may be able to help.
 Our talented team has worked extensively in many areas of the law.
 We work in family law, personal injury law, and criminal defense law, meaning we have a deep understanding of the inner workings of the legal system.

-Why is the Sex Offender Registry Public?
+Why is the Sex Offender Registry Public Under Megan’s Law?

-Most states in the nation have some form of programs which require people convicted of sex crimes to register.
+Most states in the nation have some form of programs that require people convicted of sex crimes to register.
 Pennsylvania is among those states.
 The stated intent of these programs is to increase public safety by providing information to the general public that informs if a registered sex offender lives or works in their neighborhoods.
 People who face sex crime charges should understand what this program in Pennsylvania requires and how it works.

 According to the Pennsylvania State Police Megan’s Law Website, there are four different federal acts that led to the state’s decision to not only craft its current program but to participate in the national sex offender registry.
 Between 1981 and 1994, four specific crimes that culminated with the one that led to the enactment of Megan’s Law in 1996 occurred.
+Megan’s Law mandates registration and community notification for specific offenders, emphasizing its historical background and legal authority.

 In 2004, the Pennsylvania Governor signed a bill that allowed all sex offender registration information to be available to the public online.
 It also expanded the list of offenses that could result in the requirement to register with the program.

-How Often Do You Need to Register?
+How Often Do You Need to Register for Sex Offender Registration?

 There are three tiers of offenses under Pennsylvania Law from tier I to tier III with the latter being the most serious.
 A tier III conviction will result in the required lifetime registration with the sex offender program.
 People in this category must register four times per year.
+However, some argue that only sexually violent predators should be mandated to register frequently, as broader registration laws unfairly impact individuals with less severe offenses.

 What Information is Available After Someone Registers as a Sex Offender?